The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Summary

 In this step, you were able to perform label detection on a video using the Video Intelligence API.
-You can read more about analyzing labels.
+You can read more about detecting labels.

 You can use the Video Intelligence API to detect explicit content in a video.
 Explicit content is adult content generally inappropriate for those under 18 years of age and includes, but is not limited to, nudity, sexual activities, and pornography.
 Detection is performed based on per-frame visual signals only (audio is not used).
 The response includes likelihood values ranging from VERY_UNLIKELY